 After 3.5 hours of paddling you’ll make it to Ohinepane Campsite.

 The local chickens are a little over-friendly and will be pecking around your tent most of the night before waking you up first thing in the morning!
 It’s a lovely spot though, with a small cooking area and toilet.

 Day 2: Ohinepane – Whakahoro, 35km (about 5.5 hours)

-The second day may have changed recently, but when we paddled (in April 2018) there had been a huge storm which created many slips in the area.
+The second day may have changed recently, but when we paddled (in April 2018) there had been a huge storm that created many slips in the area.

-This meant that trees had come down from the tops of the valley into the river, creating more obstacles.
+This meant that trees had come down from the tops of the valley into the Whanganui River, creating more obstacles.

 This may have changed since, but be prepared for this section to have more obstacles than the maps will show!